 The Jara race is a new one.
 They came about from a god's jealousy over the fact that several thousand followers had given him up for something unusual, as if taunting him.
 This god was Krak-Oth.
-He had led the Theegans for as long as anyone could remember, beginning with the Horgon empire on the world Osâchar and ending with the Araj empire on Bal-Kriav.
+He had led the Theegans for as long as anyone could remember, beginning with the Horgon Empire (159 HE - 537 HE) on the faraway world Osâchar and ending with the Araj empire on Bal-Kriav.
 When he became a god, the people of the empire that he built, took to worshiping him.
 On 13 Saunas 43, Krak-Oth decided to make an example of the cultists that gave him up for zoolatry.
 In violation of the Mandate of the Heavens, thousands of Theegan cultists were cursed.
 This curse turned them into a mockery of what they worshiped, bestial centaurs.
 These creatures became known as the Jara; the name of the largest sect of Theegan horse cultists turned into centaur abominations.
 The bipeds turned quadrupeds migrated southeast from Emeldimir into the Tribe Steppes.
 In this region, they joined up with others that suffered the same fate across the Araj Empire.
 Only a few hundred were saved from the curse.
 Krak-Oth's magic was simply too strong for dispelling.
 The descendants of these first Jara are no longer considered cursed, but a pervasion of Creation by magic.

 Jara have mangy manes, long horse limbs, and powerfully built humanoid torsos.
 The horse part of their body varies in color, with black, russet, and gray being most common.
 The jaws of the creatures are similar to that of a hyena.
 They are barbaric, bloodthirsty, cunning, cruel, and show little or no emotion.
 They are also always chaotic evil.
 The jara is one of the more dangerous races to encounter with one a match for 2-3 warriors of most other races.